LinearBoost/linearboost-classifier/README.md

 Future Developments
 -----------------------------
-These are not supported in this current version, but are in the future plans:
+These are not yet supported in this current version, but are in the future plans:
-- Supporting categorical variables
+- Supporting categorical variables natively
-- Adding regression
+- Adding regression support (`LinearBoostRegressor`)
+- Multi-output classification

 Reference Paper
 -----------------------------